yulingtianxia/pbxprojHelper/README.md

 The root object must be a dictionary with 3 key-value pairs.
 You can "insert", "remove" and "modify" values through their key paths in project.pbxproj file.

+There are two series of configuration rules in the newest configuration file: "forward" and "backward".
+They respectively corresponded to "Apply" and "Revert" Functions.

 #### Insert

 The example above inserts 3 elements(`"a"`,`"b"`,`"c"`) into the `children` array.
 Note that the keypath `"objects.A45A665D1D98286400DBED04.children"` must be valid.
 The value of `"children"` should be an array and the value of `"classes"` should be a dictionary. **In a word, the type of incremental data should be same with original data in project.pbxproj file.**